Utah's Premier Company for Complete Wastewater Treatment Systems

 Sundance, North fork of the Provo River

-This system was installed in Sundance in 2011.
-It had a holding tank that was in failure right next to the North fork of the Provo river.
-The holding tank not only presented a problem from the cabin but was contaminating the stream.
+This system, installed in 2011, had a failing holding tank right next to the North fork of the Provo River.
+The holding tank not only presented a problem for the cabin but was contaminating the stream.
 We were able to get a variance for a 45-foot easement from the river to install an alternative system for this cabin.
-The location presented many challenges, with tight access, groundwater, limited space to work, setback from the river, and an extremely steep hillside.
-The water coming out of this system is crystal clear, odorless, and poses no risk to the protected body of water it sits next to.
+The location presented many challenges: tight access, groundwater, limited working space, setback from the river, and an extremely steep hillside.
+The water coming out of this system today is crystal clear, odorless, and poses no risk to the protected body of water it sits next to.
 Over a decade later, the system still has it original components and continues to clean and treat the water.

 Old Oak Road